miksuk28/flood/README.md

-# Basic Flood Game written in Love2D
+# Basic Flood Game in Love2D
-This is a basic Flood game written for the Love2d game engine
+This is a basic Flood game written in Lua for the Love2d game engine